 When describing Android and iOS devices, or custom development boards and their

-firmware, the single dimension of --cpu
+firmware, the single dimension of --cpu is insufficient, which is where the

 platforms concepts shine.